Prerequisites

 Two islands are considered the same if one can be translated (shifted) to match the other.
 To identify distinct islands, we need a way to represent each island's shape independent of its position.
 We do this by normalizing each island: recording each cell's position relative to the island's origin (the first cell we encounter).
 Then we compare each new island against all previously found unique islands.

-dfs to explore each island, recording cells as offsets from the starting cell (origin).class Solution:
+dfsto explore each island, recording cells as offsets from the starting cell (origin). - For each newly discovered island, compare it against all previously stored unique islands:

 def numDistinctIslands(self, grid: List[List[int]]) -> int: